thadguidry/respec/ReSpec-Editor's-Guide.md

 Every specification must have some editors (at least one) and may have some authors.

 Editors are the people in charge of the document.
 Authors are people who produced substantial contributions, but did not manage the document per se.
-Most of the time authors are not specified, but that practice varies between groups (it was more common in XGs for instance, or sometimes in order to get academic credit the whole group is mentioned).
+Most of the time authors are not specified, but that practice varies between groups (it was more common in [XGs](https://www.w3.org/2005/Incubator/about.html) for instance, or sometimes the whole group is mentioned to get academic credit).
 Here is an example of specifying two editors and one author (with the surrounding document clipped for readability):

 ```js
 var respecConfig = {